 - The argument that ensues after Mary Bee accuses George of not lighting a fire when she fails to catch them up after stopping to repair a child’s grave

 - At the fancy hotel George is given opportunity to utilise his trickster side as he sets fire to the joint and takes the feast set up for posh people.
-This battle is a good example of putting the rich and the poor directly up against each other, which always leads to good drama in fiction.
+This big struggle is a good example of putting the rich and the poor directly up against each other, which always leads to good drama in fiction.
 We root for the poor man.
 He is punishing one of the 7 Deadly Sins, greed.

 While George almost loses his life being strangled by the kidnapper, Mary Bee takes a moment to contemplate death, and how close they all are to it, when she picks up the bone of the 11-year-old girl whose grave his first been robbed, her body mauled by wolves.